 Blackwork Embroidery - the Grid Bug Strikes Again!

-In the 80's, when I first learned to embroider, I learned counted cross-stitch.
+In the 80’s, when I first learned to embroider, I learned counted cross-stitch.
 My mom, aunts, sisters, and cousins were all into counted cross stitch, so I jumped on the bandwagon.
-I never did anything too exciting with it - some Christmas ornaments, a few self-designed little gifts, and stuff like that.
-I grew weary of it quickly - and then chucked it.
-I became, I must admit with shame, an "embroidery snob."
-If it wasn't surface embroidery - free-style, hand embroidery - I wasn't interested.
-I swore off all even-weave, counted techniques, and anything that smacked of "aida" cloth and DMC stranded cotton.
+I never did anything too exciting with it – some Christmas ornaments, a few self-designed little gifts, and stuff like that.
+I grew weary of it quickly – and then chucked it.
+I became, I must admit with shame, an “embroidery snob.”
+If it wasn’t surface embroidery – free-style, hand embroidery – I wasn’t interested.
+I swore off all even-weave and counted techniques in general.

 I didn't know much when I took the oath, and I have no idea why I reacted so violently against counted cross-stitch.
 It wasn't until my sister on the East Coast showed me a sampler she did on even-weave linen, using some counted cross stitch embellished with a bunch of other stitches, that I realized that one doesn't have to pursue "exclusive" interests.

-Certainly, now, we have a greater variety in available goods for counted techniques - or so it seems to me.
-In the 80's, I wasn't in control of my own pocket-book, so I only saw what a kid would see at a local shop.
-And we didn't have the internet to special order just the right fabric!
+Certainly, now, we have a greater variety in available goods for counted techniques.
+In the 80’s, I wasn’t in control of my own pocket-book, so I only saw what a kid would see at a local shop.
+And we didn’t have the internet, so it was hard to know what was actually available, if it didn’t show up in a local shop.

-While I don't spend a lot of time on counted cross stitch myself, I do have friends who create beautiful pieces and who love it.
+While I don’t spend a lot of time on counted cross stitch myself, I do have friends who create beautiful pieces and who love it.
 They find it relaxing and theraputic.
-I've spend a bit of time on Hardanger, which is "griddy," but other than that, I was pretty sure I'd never commit myself to grids again....
-Then, in the last few years especially, a "new" old technique resurfaced, and I find that I have the grid bug - it's all because of blackwork.
+In the last few years especially, a “new” old technique resurfaced, and I find that I have the grid bug – and it’s all because of blackwork.

 Blackwork is really stunning stuff!
 It's relatively simple to execute, as it relies on few stitches - though the finished product generally looks pretty complex.
 Despite it's name, blackwork isn't necessarily always done in black - today, you can find kits and patterns for blackwork in all kinds of colors, depicting rural scenes, animals, people - you name it.
 In the more traditional styles, it employs not only the Holbein stitch (double running stitch), but plenty of other stitches as well to add a "curvilinear" element to the design.